 Lisbon to Silves & Lagos

 Collect your rental car, drive east across the Vasco de Gama Bridge and head south to the Algarve, the southernmost region of Portugal known for its sunny days, sparkling Mediterranean coast and fascinating history.
 Your first stop will be the hilltop town of Silves, overlooking the Arade River.
 The massive Silves Castle dates to the 8th century when the Moors first conquered Iberia and remains one of the best-preserved examples of Moorish architechture in Portugal.
 Silves passed in and out of Islamic control until 1242 when the Christian knights triumphed and turned the grand mosque into Silves Cathedral.
-Continue your southern trajectory and soon you will reach Lagos.
-Within walking distance of superb beaches and famous for its lively nightlife, Lagos also boasts a multifaceted history.
-It was a favorite residence of Henry the Navigator who fathered the Age of Discovery and played an instrumental role in Portugal’s success in maritime navigation and African exploration.
-Lagos will be your home for the next two nights.
+Continue your southern trajectory and soon you will reach Vilamoura.

 Wake with a full day of exploring the Algarve coast ahead of you.
-Start with a trip to the sacred land of Sagres.
+Drive to Sagres.
 Take in the dramatic view from the most southwestern point in Europe - Cape of São Vicente - a promontory that has been famous since Grecian times and has played a key role in naval history as the staging ground for many famous battles over the past thousand years.
-In the afternoon, take your pick of Algarve destinations - the picturesque and happening beach town of Albufeira, the massive resort complexes of Vilamoura, the hidden beaches and bone chapel of Faro or all three! – before returning to Lagos for the night.
-Be sure to dine on local seafood and check out the festive nightlife on your last night in the Algarve.
+After Sagres stop in Lagos, perhaps to have lunch in the quaint downtown.
+Sample the local seafood.
+After Lagos, take your pick of Algarve destinations - the picturesque and happening beach town of Albufeira, the hidden beaches and bone chapel of Faro or both! – before returning to Vilamoura for the night.

 Day 4 – Explore the Alentejo Countryside